Quirinus/MXLU_Documentation/README.md

 - Change: Make filters on all pages always float in vision (absolute pos)?
 - (claygame) : do we really need 'armor looks' page?
 - SU page: remove the cross/title from items that have a special graphic?y
 - (CG) : add a 3rd column to the "Items with Oskill List" & "Items with procs list" and list the item name/type in that column instead of sticking it with item name.
+(Q) fix the css for it (3rd column), then use regexp to auto split the 2 columns into 3.
 - (CG) : Add t1-t6 pocs and skills in "proc/Oskill from items page" and made them as hovetext just like shield's block.
+(Q): or add a radio button: show all tiers, show only T6?

 DONE:
 - Pester Marco to explain in more detail about the new Amazon faster cast rate with staves and 2h weapons.
 Then update the note on the Amazon page if necessary.